Listening Beneath the Noise

 Now, as a spiritual director myself, I feel a deep sense of awe and wonder as I accompany someone serious about their spiritual journey and relationship with God.
 It is truly holy ground.

-Sr. Judith Marie Blizzard, CSSF, offers spiritual direction at Maryville Retreat Center.
-If you are seeking a companion on your journey of faith, you are invited to reach out (www.maryvilleretreatcenter.org/contact-us) and explore whether spiritual direction might be the next step for you.
+Sr. Judith Marie Blizzard, CSSF, a Felician Sister of North America, offers spiritual direction at Maryville Retreat Center.
+If you are seeking a companion on your journey of faith, you are invited to contact us and explore whether spiritual direction might be the next step for you.
+You can also learn more about spiritual direction here